NET-BYU/networking-course/_labs/nibbletorrent-peer.md

 To pass off this lab, you will need to demonstrate to me or the TA that your peer can:

 1. Contact the tracker (1 point)
-2. Download a file from multiple peers *at once* (1 point for downloading the file correctly, 1 point for downloading from multiple peers)
+2. Download a file correctly (1 point) from multiple peers *at once* (1 point)
-3. Upload a file to other peers, including yourself (1 for uploading to other peers, 1 point for uploading the file to yourself correctly).
+3. Upload a file to other peers (1 point), including yourself (1 point)

+To demonstrate this, follow these steps:

-The easiest way to demonstrate this is to start your peer in one terminal and download a file.
+1. Start your peer in one terminal and download a file.
+Verify that the file has been received correctly.
 This also shows that you can contact the tracker.
+Make sure you are printing out log messages that show what peer you are downloading a piece from to show that you can download from multiple peers at once.

-Then start a second peer (saving the file to a different location, running on a different port) in another terminal and download the same file.
+2. Start a second peer in another terminal (changing your ID, saving the file to a different location, and running on a different port) and download the same file.
 Make sure to print out log messages that show what peer you are downloading a piece from and what peer you are uploading a piece to.
+Verify that the file has been downloaded correctly by the second peer.

+3. Stop your second peer, and then using the command line option, limit the peers you download from to only your first peer and restart your second peer.
+This will verify that you can download the whole file from your first peer.
+Verify that the file has been downloaded correctly.

 ## Resources